open-neuromorphic/open-neuromorphic.github.io/archetypes/neuromorphic-hardware.md

 ---
-title: "Hardware Name - Manufacturer" # Hardware Title: Clear, include manufacturer (50-60 chars).
+title: "{{ replace .Name "-" " " | title }}" # Hardware Title: Clear, include manufacturer (50-60 chars).
 E.g., "Loihi 2 - Intel"
+product_name: "{{ replace .Name "-" " " | title }}" # Short name used in card/spec-table headers, e.g. "Akida".
+Distinct from `title`, which includes the manufacturer.
 # Meta Description (SEO): 120-160 characters.
 # For someone searching for this hardware, what is its primary application (e.g., 'real-time AI') and its most standout feature (e.g., 'on-chip learning')?
 # What question does this hardware answer for a researcher or developer?